-During the winter months you can stay in a modern and well-equipped 3-star hotel.
-These are separate cottages with free Wi-Fi, air conditioning, a hairdryer, a TV and a swimming pool.
-Each cottage has 3 separate bedrooms and 2 bathrooms.
+You can stay in a modern and well-equipped 3-star hotel with free Wi-Fi, air conditioning, a hairdryer, a TV and a swimming pool.

 This package is delivered in full board.
 Breakfast and coffee are always available at the hotel and if you leave early, you can make coffee in the room and breakfast will be prepared.
 You will receive your packed lunch.

 After your long photo day, you can dine in the hotel restaurant and enjoy the delicious Spanish cuisine.

 Price per person 5 photo days - 6 nights excl.
 Flights!

 HIGH SEASON: 15 DEC - 15 FEBR